giovannypietro/mcp-samples/README.md

 The agent will:
 1. Attempt dynamic client registration with the OAuth server
 2. Start OAuth 2.1 authorization flow with PKCE
-3. Handle authorization callback
+3. Store authorization session with the callback server (in-memory, same process)
+4. Display the authorization URL for manual completion
+5. Wait for authorization to complete (up to 5 minutes)
-4. Connect to the MCP server with valid access token
+6. Connect to the MCP server with valid access token
-5. Get server information
+7. Get server information
-6. List available tools and resources
+8. List available tools and resources
-7. Demonstrate tool calls
+9. Demonstrate tool calls
-8. Read resources
+10. Read resources
-9. Display results
+11. Display results

+**Note**: The callback server is started automatically by the client.
+Do not start it separately unless you implement persistent session storage.

 ### Test HTTP Transport